 \section{Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties}

 In this section we briefly describe the global aspects of the theory.
 We sketch the construction of moduli stacks of global Galois representations, and of the associated global-to-local restriction maps, and then explain how these maps can be used, along with the conjectural categorical local Langlands correspondences, to give a conjectural formula for the cohomology of Shimura varieties.
-We next explain some results in the case of~$\GL_2/\Q$ obtained in~\cite{emertongeezhu}, which explain the connection between these conjectures, the Taylor--Wiles method, and M.E.'s results on local-global compatibility in the $p$-adic Langlands program~\cite{emerton2010local}.
+We next explain some results in the case of~$\GL_2/\Q$ obtained in~\cite{emertongeezhu}, which relates these conjectures to the Taylor--Wiles method and to M.E.'s results on local-global compatibility in the $p$-adic Langlands program~\cite{emerton2010local}.